-You are not born a big wave rider, but you may become one.
+You are not born a big wave rider but may become one.

 Brock Little, Laird Hamilton, Shane Dorian, Garrett McNamara, Grant Twiggy Baker, Grant Washburn, Greg Long, Ian Walsh, Jay Moriarity, Jeff Clark, Mike Parsons, Peter Mel, and Ross Clarke-Jones are some of the best big wave surfers of all time.

 They share the commandments of the big wave surfer.

 What's on their minds when it's time to paddle for the biggest rides of their lives?

 1. Never Take Off On the First Wave of a Big Set

 It's hard to resist a good-looking wave when you're waiting for 10 minutes and adrenaline wants to pump your whole body.

 The problem is that if you wipe out, you will take the entire set on the head.

 2. Let the Whitewater Control the Movement of Your Body

 If you get caught by the wave or wipe out, don't resist the power of the whitewash.
 You'll lose energy and oxygen.